 Management is responsible for day-to-day management of the Company's risks, including the creation of appropriate risk management programs, policies and practices.
-Management conducts an enterprise risk management ("ERM") program, which is an evergreen process using a widely-accepted framework to identify, assess, monitor and communicate the Company's strategic, operational, financial, compliance and reputational risks.
-We seek to identify and mitigate risks, and enable improved decision-making and prioritization of time and resources.
-The Board and its committees work with management, our internal and independent auditors, as well as other external advisors, to incorporate ERM into corporate strategy and business operations.
+Management conducts an enterprise risk management ("ERM") program, which is an evergreen process using a widely accepted framework to identify, assess, monitor and communicate the Company's strategic, operational, financial, compliance and reputational risks over the short-, intermediate- and long-term.
+Through the ERM program, we seek to identify and mitigate risks, and enable improved decision-making and prioritization of time and resources.
+Risk assessments are conducted annually and also as needed in line with changes to our business and external factors.
+We monitor our risks throughout the year, including to understand how internal and external factors may impact our risk profile and inform our mitigation plans.
+The ERM process also informs the Company's disclosure and discussion of risks in its SEC filings.
+The Board and its committees work with management, our internal and independent auditors, as well as other external advisors, to incorporate ERM into the Company's strategy, strategic planning and business operations.